 Organizing a vast amount of video content

 Several factors influence the need for an aggregator.
 First, consumers expect convenience and customization of their video content.
-Secondly, they want to find something that fits their specific preferences, which is why streaming services have stepped up their efforts to create a platform for this.
-AVOD aggregators can help these consumers by assembling and packaging short clips that are relevant to their interests.
+Secondly, they want to find something that fits their specific preferences, so streaming services have stepped up their efforts to create a platform for this.
+AVOD aggregators can help these consumers by assembling and packaging short clips relevant to their interests.

-While streaming services are gaining in popularity, consumers aren't satisfied with the user experience.
+While streaming services are gaining popularity, consumers aren't satisfied with the user experience.
 As more big names enter the space, consumers will find it difficult to find and watch their favorite content.
-This makes video aggregators an essential tool for fostering flexibility and personalization for consumers.
-A recent Accenture study indicates that consumers would rather watch their favorite content through one single platform than multiple services.
+This makes video aggregators an essential tool for fostering consumer flexibility and personalization.
+A recent Accenture study indicates that consumers would rather watch their favorite content through one platform than multiple services.

-As the amount of SVOD subscriptions increases, the need for a video aggregator to make it easier for consumers to find and consume content grows.
-In fact, a survey of pay TV subscribers found that 62% of them got frustrated while trying to find the content they were looking for.
-This frustration has decreased a bit over the last five years, as operators have deployed search and recommendation features to address the frustrations of their subscribers.
+As SVOD subscriptions increase, the need for a video aggregator to make it easier for consumers to find and consume content grows.
+A survey of pay TV subscribers found that 62% got frustrated while trying to find the content they sought.
+This frustration has decreased a bit over the last five years as operators have deployed search and recommendation features to address the frustrations of their subscribers.
 Several approaches are currently emerging in this space.

-One of the biggest problems with the streaming video market is the fact that there are hundreds of streaming content providers and their own individual apps, which makes it impossible to find specific viewing content.
-Intellectsoft created an application to simplify the task by aggregating content from different providers and specifying what platforms they're available on.
+One of the biggest problems with the streaming video market is that there are hundreds of streaming content providers and their apps, making it impossible to find specific viewing content.
+Intellectsoft created an application to simplify the task by aggregating content from different providers and specifying their available platforms.
 These video aggregators are now widely available and are an excellent resource for finding the content you're looking for.

 While this model is the simplest and most effective, it is often the most difficult to achieve commercially.
-Many video aggregators don't host content themselves and struggle to obtain metadata rights.
+Many video aggregators don't host the content and struggle to obtain metadata rights.
 Instead, some of them resort to scraping methods.
-Additionally, revenue models for video aggregators are hampered by the fact that they are often not willing to include banner advertising or revenue sharing.
+Additionally, revenue models for video aggregators are hampered by the fact that they are often unwilling to include banner advertising or revenue sharing.
 This can prevent them from gaining the popularity they deserve.

 Using news aggregators can help you find the latest news and stories.
 These tools can also collect videos related to a particular topic.
 The most effective video aggregators automatically curate stories for their users.
-A great example of this is Google News, which automatically curates stories for users.
+A great example is Google News, which automatically curates user stories.
 In addition to gathering the latest news, Google News is an excellent video aggregator and collects stories from different sources.

 The growing popularity of SVOD services has led to the rise of video aggregators.
 They are becoming a key component of TV packages, and many consumers are frustrated by the difficulties associated with finding and accessing content.
-In fact, a recent survey revealed that more than half of pay TV subscribers find it frustrating to find content, a number that has decreased over the last five years.
+A recent survey revealed that more than half of pay TV subscribers find it frustrating to find content, a number that has decreased over the last five years.
 While some aggregators focus solely on the role of super-aggregators, others have a core business.
-In either case, all of them will play a vital role in certain segments of the market.
+In either case, all of them will play a vital role in certain market segments.

 With more OTT services on the market, the problem becomes even more complex.
-Besides requiring subscribers to navigate multiple services, each service has its own credentials and payment systems.
-This complicates matters further, as video aggregators face the difficulties of obtaining metadata rights for their content.
+Besides requiring subscribers to navigate multiple services, each service has its credentials and payment systems.
+This complicates matters further, as video aggregators face difficulty obtaining metadata rights for their content.
 In addition, the revenue models for these aggregators are often limited, with little room for banner advertising or revenue sharing.

-Video aggregators offer a number of advantages.
-Many are easy to use, since most of the aggregation process is automatic.
+Video aggregators offer several advantages.
+Many are easy to use since most of the aggregation process is automatic.
 In addition, these tools provide a search engine for all available streaming services, reducing the friction associated with multiple websites.
 As a result, they are more cost-effective for consumers.
 The following are some of the top video aggregators:

 Film aggregators are essential for the release of indie films.
-By putting them on these platforms, they may make it easier for filmmakers to get their films on major VOD and iTunes.
+Putting them on these platforms may make it easier for filmmakers to get their films on major VOD and iTunes.
 Though some bad actors have masked as reputable video aggregators, there are still some benefits for filmmakers.
-For one, these services can help them build their chops and target younger audiences.
+These services can help them build their chops and target younger audiences.

-As the global SVOD market grows, the number of SVOD subscribers is likely to grow as well.
-With nearly 1.74 billion subscribers globally, consumers will need help finding the content that they want.
+As the global SVOD market grows, the number of SVOD subscribers is also likely to grow.
+With nearly 1.74 billion subscribers globally, consumers will need help finding the content they want.
 Billing video aggregators have many roles.
-Some are purely aggregators and serve an established industry, such as Pay TV operators.
-But, in general, they all play important roles in certain segments.
+Some are purely aggregators, such as Pay TV operators, and serve an established industry.
+But, in general, they all play important roles in specific segments.
 Listed below are some of the most popular.

 Billing video aggregators also help consumers with their multiple subscriptions.
 While a single source of video content means better access for subscribers, it doesn't necessarily mean that finding what they want will be easier.
 Recent research shows that 62% of pay TV subscribers often experience frustration with finding what they want.
 Aggregation services are intended to help solve this problem.
 They make managing multiple subscriptions easier, enhance account management and recommend content.

 Aggregation fees vary widely.
 For a feature film, they average around $1K.
 Other fees are smaller.
 Some aggregators may offer a revenue-sharing model, reducing upfront fees.
-Others may offer discounted rates on Compressor and other assets.
+Others may offer discounted rates on Compressors and other assets.
 Some offer discounts to Compressor users and can create assets for them.
-However, these costs may be more than offset by the benefits of the platform.
+However, these costs may be more than offset by the platform's benefits.
 So, how do you determine if a particular platform will work best for you?